David-OConnor/stm32-hal/README.md

 Most peripheral modules use the following format:

 - Enums for various config settings, that implement `#[repr(u8)]` for their associated register values
-- A peripheral struct that owns the reg block, and has fields for config.
-This struct includes a private `regs` field that is the appropriate reg block.
+- A peripheral struct that has public fields for config.
+This struct also includes a private `regs` field that is the appropriate reg block.
 Where possible, this is defined generically in the implementation, eg:
 `U: Deref<Target = pac::usart1::RegisterBlock>,`.
-[Reference the stm32-rs-nightlies Githug](https://github.com/stm32-rs/stm32-rs-nightlies)
+Reference the [stm32-rs-nightlies Github](https://github.com/stm32-rs/stm32-rs-nightlies)
 to identify when we can take advantage of this.
-- If config fields are complicated, we use a separate Config struct owned by the peripheral struct.
+- If config fields are complicated, we use a separate `PeriphConfig` struct owned by the peripheral struct.
-This Config struct impls `Default`.
+This struct impls `Default`.
 - A constructor named `new` that performs setup code, including RCC peripheral enable and reset
-- `enable_interrupt` and `clear_interrupt` functions
+- `enable_interrupt` and `clear_interrupt` functions, which accept an enum of interrupt type
-- `embedded-hal` implementations as required, that call native methods as applicable.
-Note that we design our APIs based on STM32 capabilities, and apply EH traits as applicable.
+- `embedded-hal` implementations as required, that call native methods.
+Note that we design APIs based on STM32 capabilities, and apply EH traits as applicable.
+- When available, base setup and usage steps on instructions provided in Reference Manuals.
+These steps are copy+pasted in comments before the code that performs each one.

 ## Errata